MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 ### Domain controllers cannot use unconstrained delegation

-**Issue**: ADMT requires Domain Controllers to use unconstrained delegation during the migration process.
+**Issue**: During the migration process, ADMT requires that domain controllers use unconstrained delegation.
 This practice is no longer allowed or recommended.

-**Solution**: Install and run ADMT apps on the target Domain Controller.
+**Solution**: Install and run ADMT apps on the target domain controller.
 This configuration removes the need for delegation.

-### Modern apps fail to start after user profile migration
+### Modern apps fail to start after you migrate a user profile

-**Issue**:
-Modern applications (both built-in, such as Windows Start menu and Search, and installed from the Windows Store) fail to start on Windows Client computers if security translation in ADMT 3.2 has been run against the user’s profile.
+**Issue**: When you use ADMT 3.2 to migrate a user profile to a Windows Client computer and then run the Security Translation wizard to update the profile, modern applications do not run.
+These apps include both built-in apps (such as the Windows Start menu and Search) and apps that were installed from the Windows Store.

-Intra-forest migrations are most at risk because intra-forest migrated user accounts cannot be restored back to the original source domain.
+Intra-forest migrations are most at risk for this behavior, because intra-forest migrated user accounts cannot be restored back to the original source domain.

-**Solution**: Post-migration, remove then re-install Modern applications installed from the Windows Store.
+**Solution**: After you complete the migration, uninstall the modern apps and then re-install them from the Windows Store.

+For more information about this issue, see [Windows App cannot start after ADMT 3.2 security translation runs in Windows 8, Windows 8.1 and Windows 10](troubleshoot/windows-server/identity/windows-app-cant-start)

 ### Security translation resets file associations

+**Issue**: You migrate a user profile and then run the security translation wizard in Add mode.
+When you sign in to the computer for the first time after the migration, you use the original (source) user credentials instead of the migrated (target) user credentials.
+The file associations reset to their default values, and any custom associations are lost.

-**Issue**: After running ADMT security translations in Add mode, file associations are reset to default if the source user logs in before the target user logs in.
-File associations in Windows 10 are protected against unwanted modifications by using a hash that is stored in the registry along with each customized association.
-The user SID is one piece of data that is used to produce this hash.
-When a user is migrated to a new domain, the new user account receives a new SID so the file association hashes must be updated
+In Windows 10, a custom file association is protected from unwanted modifications by using a hash that's based in part on the user's security identifier (SID).
+The custom file association and the hash are stored in the registry.
+When the user is migrated to a new domain, the new user account receives a new SID.
+All file association hashes must be updated accordingly.

-**Solution**: The source user account should be disabled immediately following the migration, which will prevent the source user from logging in and generating the scenario described in this article.
+**Solution**: As soon as the migration finishes, disable the source user account.
+This action prevents the issue from occurring.

 ### Objects that have child objects are not migrated

-**Issue**: ADMT fails to migrate objects with the following error in the migration error log if the object being migrated contains a child object:
+**Issue**: When ADMT tries to migrate an object that has a child object, the migration fails and ADMT generates the following message in the migration error log:

 > ERR2:7422 Failed to move source object CN=\<_object name_>. hr=0x8007208c The operation cannot be performed because child objects exist.
 This operation can only be performed on a child object.